Extracted from the October 19, 2014, Market Update

 - The 2013 poverty rate was 2.0 percentage points higher than in 2007, the year before the most recent recession.

-- The poverty rate for people aged 18 to 64 was 13.6 percent, while the rate for people aged 65 and older was 9.5 percent.
-Neither of these poverty rates were statistically different from their 2012 estimates.
+- The poverty rate for people aged 18 to 64 was 13.6 per cent, while the rate for people aged 65 and older was 9.5 per cent.
+Neither of these poverty rates was statistically different from their 2012 estimates.

 - Both the poverty rate and the number in poverty decreased for Hispanics in 2013.

 - Despite the decline in the national poverty rate, the 2013 regional poverty rates were not statistically different from the 2012 rates.
 This is the statement to focus on